Coir Erosion Control Products

 Coconut Fiber Mats, Logs, Blocks, and Wattles

-Coir Products (also known as Coconut Fiber Products) are a natural and biodegradable solution to erosion control in any environmentally sensitive location.
-Constructed from coconut fibers, these erosion control solutions are able to provide a natural support system until vegetation is able to take root.
-Coconut fibers are known for their high strength and biodegradable nature, making them a favorite for wetlands, protected areas, shorelines, and more.
+Coir products (also known as coconut fiber products) are natural and biodegradable solutions to erosion control in any environmentally sensitive location.
+Constructed from coconut fibers, our erosion control solutions provide natural support systems until vegetation is able to take root.
+Coconut fibers are known for their high strength and biodegradable nature, making them a favorite for wetlands, protected areas, and shorelines.

 Coconut fibers produce two different types of materials: mattress (typically used for filling) and twine (typically used for netting).
-These 100% natural fibers are the base for many of GEI Works' erosion control products including coir logs, mats, wattles, blocks, and silt checks.
+These 100% natural fibers are the base for many of GEI Works' erosion control products including coir logs, mats, wattles, and blocks.

 Erosion Control Mats

 Logs, Wattles, and Blocks

 For bank stabilization and support, coconut fiber logs, wattles, and blocks are a more popular solution.
 These items can be installed in rows or in a line to provide support against flowing water, tides, or hillside erosion.
 Coir blocks have also been frequently used as soil lifts.
 Each erosion control product's base weight has been developed to suite many scenarios, and is ideally suited to provide shade, strength, ventilation, the ideal microclimate for rapid growth and establishment of new vegetation.
-Learn more about coconut coir log manufacturing.
+Learn more about Coconut Coir Log Manufacturing.
 Need more information about coir blocks for a bidding project?
-Visit our bidding project page to learn more.
+Visit our Coir Bidding Project page to learn more.

 Coir logs are available in several sizes.
-Read more about coir bio log sizes and specifications and technical specifications for coir wattles and logs.
-Discover how coir logs can be used to prevent contamination from getting into a stream corridor.
+Read more about coir Bio Log Sizes and Specifications and Technical Specifications for Coir Wattles and Logs.
+Discover how to Prevent Contamination from Getting into a Stream Corridor.

 Coir Fiber Questions and Construction